Yoko Geri, the side kick ...

 We also meet the opposite phenomenon.
 Some turn the other way to finally present their buttocks to the opponent and eventually make a kind of Ushiro Geri.

-But these two ways of doing things, even if they can be powerful kicks, are not anymore December Yoko Geri.
+But these two ways of doing things, even if they can be powerful kicks, are not anymore with Yoko Geri.